Andre601/GitHub-Markdown/docs/github/general.md

 #### Syntax highlighting
 GitHub provides `syntax highlighting` support which means that the content within a codeblock can be colorized, depending on what coding language was selected.

+!!! note "Note"
+    GitHub supports Diagrams from Mermaid.js.
+    To display a graph, use `mermaid` as the syntax highlighting and create the format you would use in Mermaid.js itself.

 !!! example
     === "Markdown"
         ````markdown